Share This Guide, Choose Your Platform!

 - You claim the income tax relief on them.

 A further consideration is that the investor can hold the shares for longer.
-It will then potentially allow the investor to accrue their CGT exemption over an extended period, which can be a great attraction.
+It will then potentially allow the investor to accrue their CGT exemption over an extended period, which can be a great attraction and another one of the EIS tax benefits.

 Further tax reliefs are available in respect of EIS.
 Please take a look at HMRC’s guidance on these areas for additional information: